-Figure 16 examines these issues at high frequency around FOMC announcements.
+Figure 16 examines these forces at high frequency around FOMC announcements.
 The figure decomposes the fluctuations in the $pd_t$ ratio from the model into fluctuations driven by the $pdv_t(\cdot)$ components on the right-hand-side of (34).
 Specifically, the figure reports this decomposition for the 30 minute windows around the 10 most relevant FOMC announcements sorted on the basis of jumps in the estimated perceived probability of a regime change in the conduct of monetary policy over the next year.
 Panel (a) shows the change in the perceived probability of a regime change for each of these 10 events, while panel (b) shows the decomposition of the jump in $pd_t$ into its $pdv_t(\cdot)$ components.

-in subjective expected real short rates, as measure by $pdv_t(rir)$ .
-Subjective perceptions of risk rise because of the sharp decline in the perceived probability of transitioning to an Alternative policy regime, which in the Post Millennial period is associated with a central bank that would more actively engage in stabilizing the real economy.
-At the same time, the dovish tone of this announcements generated expectations of lower future real interest rates, which Figure 12 shows helped to support the market.
+Figure 16, panel (a), shows that the FOMC announcement of June 24, 2009 is associated with a large downward revision in the perceived probability of a regime change in monetary policy.
+Panel (b) shows that this same event is associated with a large jump upward in subjective expected return premia, as measured by $pdv_t(r^{ex})$ , and modest jumps downward in subjective expected real short rates, as measure by $pdv_t(r^{ir})$ .
+Subjective perceptions of risk rise because of the sharp decline in the perceived probability of transitioning to an Alternative policy regime, which in the PM period means a central bank less likely to become actively engaged in stabilizing the real economy.
+At the same time, the dovish tone of this announcement generated expectations of lower future real interest rates, which helped to support the market.
+Expected future payout growth $pdv_t(\Delta d)$ plays a small role.

-To summarize, why do central banks impact the stock market?
-The results in this section suggest that they do so primarily because they affect beliefs about how monetary policy will be conducted in the future that turn affects investor perceptions of stock market risk, and because shifts in the policy rule have a persistent influence on short rates.
+shifts in the policy rule have a persistent influence on short rates.
 By contrast, Figure 14 suggests that changes in the conduct of monetary policy and uncertainty about that conduct play a small role in driving expected future cash-flow growth.
-Taken together with the high-frequency results of the last section we find that, occasionally-typically instances associated with unusually large adverse shocks-the Fed affects the stock market by providing information about the latent economic state, as it did with its FOMC announcement of January 22, 2008 when the market sank 2.6% in the 30 minutes surrounding the news as a result of sharp downward revisions in the nowcast for the earnings share of output and an increase in the liquidity premium (Figure 10).
+Taken together with the high-frequency results of the last section, this suggests that changes in the conduct of monetary policy plays a large role in stock market fluctuations, and occasionally-typically during times of important economic change-the Fed affects the stock market by providing information about the latent economic state, as it did with its FOMC announcement of January 3, 2001 when the market surged 4.2% in the 30 minutes surrounding the news as a result of sharp upward revisions in the nowcasts for demand and the earnings share of output, and a decrease in the liquidity premium (Figure 10).